 Identify how emergency, interim and permanent drinking water needs for those affected by nitrates in the Management Zone area are being addressed, and how a drinking water supply that ultimately meets drinking water standards will be available to all drinking water users within the Management Zone boundary, and the timeline and milestones necessary for addressing such drinking water needs;

+Consider future impacts on public water systems from nitrate contamination and consult with the Central Valley Water Board and the Division of Drinking Water with respect to determining available solutions for addressing drinking water.
+The Management Zone Implementation Plans shall also address the impact that potential solutions may have on operation and maintenance costs, particularly for disadvantaged communities;

-Show how the Management Zone plans to achieve balanced nitrate loadings within the management zone (to the extent reasonable, feasible and practicable);
+Show how the Management Zone plans to reduce nitrate loading so that ongoing discharges do not cause or contribute to exceedances of water quality objectives within the Management Zone;

 Include a plan for establishing a managed aquifer restoration program to restore nitrate levels to concentrations at or below the water quality objectives to the extent it is reasonable, feasible and practicable to do so;

+Include enforceable and quantifiable interim deadlines that focus on reducing nitrate in ongoing discharges and a proposed final compliance date for ongoing discharges of nitrate to cease causing or contributing to exceedances of the applicable water quality objective in the receiving water.

 Document collaboration with the community and/or users benefitting from any proposed short/long-term activities to provide safe drinking water;

-;
+Include a residential sampling program designed to assist in identifying affected residents within portions of the Management Zone where nitrate concentrations in the groundwater may exceed 10 mg/l, and nitrate discharges from regulated sources that may impact groundwater.
+Such sampling shall occur only with the consent of the current resident, and the availability of such sampling shall be included in the Management Zone’s outreach efforts to potentially affected residents.
+Affected residents do not include residents whose domestic consumption relies solely on a public water system that is already conducting sampling;

 Identify funding or cost-share agreements, or a process for developing such funding or cost-share agreements, to implement intermediate and long-term nitrate management projects/activities, which may include identification of local, state and federal funds that are available for such purposes;